Lee Howl Tipton Pumps

 4½"x2½"x4" 495 60 6½"x4"x6" 1625 50

-This type of pump was designed primarily for use in gas works or in bye product and chemical plants.
+This type of pump was designed primarily for use in gas works, by-product and chemical plants.
 The steam cylinder valve gear is of the "positive operating type" which ensures that the pump makes a full stroke at all speeds and will start from any position.
 There are three pump end specifications, regular, iron and brass.
 The regular fitted pump end is cast iron with brass centre and hydraulic cup leathers for cold water or special composition cups for hot water.
 Brass valves and seats, piston and pump rod of mild steel.
 The iron fitted pump end is cast iron with cast iron bucket, valves and seats suitable for ammoniacal liquor and other liquids injurious to brass.
 Piston and pump rod of mild steel.
 The brass fitted pump end is similar to the regular fitted pump end except that the barrel has a brass liner and piston and pump rod is brass.

 Size